Monro, Inc. to Participate at - GuruFocus.com

-Monro, Inc. (Nasdaq: MNRO), a leading provider of automotive undercar repair and tire services, today announced that Brian D’Ambrosia, Executive Vice President and Chief Financial Officer and Felix Veksler, Senior Director of Investor Relations, will participate in a Fireside Chat at the 2023 RBC Capital Markets Consumer Day on Thursday, June 8, 2023 at 2:00 PM ET.
-A live webcast of the RBC Capital Markets Consumer Day event will be available via the “Investors” section of the Company’s corporate website (corporate.monro.com%2Finvestors%2Fevents-and-presentations).
+Monro, Inc. (Nasdaq: MNRO), a leading provider of automotive undercar repair and tire services, today announced that Brian D’Ambrosia, Executive Vice President and Chief Financial Officer and Felix Veksler, Senior Director of Investor Relations, will participate in a Fireside Chat at the Oppenheimer 23rd Annual Consumer Growth and E-Commerce Conference on Wednesday, June 14, 2023 at 12:45 PM ET.
+A live webcast of the Oppenheimer event will be available via the “Investors” section of the Company’s corporate website (corporate.monro.com%2Finvestors%2Fevents-and-presentations).

 About Monro, Inc.